sejal2609/cotton_price_prediction/README.md

 # cotton_price_prediction

-This is the source code for cotton price prediciton application
+This is the source code for cotton price prediciton application.

 <hr>